RobertasTupikas/Pursue/README.md

 Specifies the maximum global L2 norm for gradient clipping during training.
 Prevents the optimizer from taking excessively large steps by scaling gradients that exceed this value.

 **Practical:**
 Smaller values (e.g., 1–5) enforce stricter stability but may slow convergence; higher values (10–50) speed learning but risk numerical instability.
-Start at 10 (Songbird default) and adjust if loss oscillates or diverges.
+Start at 10 and adjust if loss oscillates or diverges.

 **Guideline:**
 - Begin with 10.